Eight Forest Lane

 ingredients for vegan biscoff fudge laid out

 • Plant-based sweetened condensed milk – the plant-based version is made from oats and rice and can be found in the supermarket next to the regular condensed milk.
+If you can’t find it, you can also use this homemade dairy free condensed milk.

 • Brown sugar – to help give our fudge a rich flavour and keep it soft.